-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - Regular reviews by the Finance and Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties; - Identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - Regular reviews by the Finance and Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance;

+- Clearly defined purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties; - Identification and management of risks.

 The Board of Trustees has considered the need for a specific internal audit function.
 An audit was completed by RPA, examining risk assessment procedures across the Trust.
 This was particularly important this year with the COVID-19 pandemic.
 The report concluded that the Trust should further develop the risk assessment procedures in place with a plan to include evaluations and a documented Stress Policy with risk assessments.
-The recommendations within the report are being considered for implementation by the Executive Team.

-We also commissioned an audit to review cash and bank management through Haines and Watts.
-There were no serious concerns and the recommendations were to detail operating procedures for the completion of bank reconciliations and to include additional explanatory commentary in the cash flow forecast.
-The recommendations within the report are being considered for implementation by the Executive Team.
+An audit was also commissioned to review cash and bank management through Haines and Watts.
+There were no serious concerns and the recommendations were to detail operating procedures for the completion of bank reconciliations and to include additional explanatory commentary in the cash flow forecast